visatlas/mmasia2021/content/blog/call-for-papers/index.md

 ---
 title: Call for Regular Papers
-date: "2021-06-13"
+date: "2021-06-14"
-description: The submission details of regular paper has been updated.
+description: The submission details and links of regular paper have been updated.
 ---

 ## Overview